Moyogalpa

 Moyogalpa (/es/) is a municipality in the Rivas department of Nicaragua.
 Moyogalpa is the largest village and the home of the largest of the three ferry ports on Ometepe Island.
 There are multiple hotels, hostels, and restaurants on the island, along with small shops called "Pulperias" selling a variety of items from snacks to basic clothing.

 Etymology

-In the indigenous language Moyogalpa means "place of mosquitos."
+In the indigenous language Moyogalpa means "place of mosquitos".

 Traditions

-Moyogalpa like many of the towns along the island the people of Moyogalpa mix Indigenous traditions, European, and Catholic traditions.
+In Moyogalpa, like many of the towns along the island, people mix Indigenous, European, and Catholic traditions.
 There is no time when this is better displayed than during the patron saint's festival, which is known for el baile de las Inditas.
 This dance is supposed to represent the relationship between the Indigenous peoples of Nicaragua and the Europeans and the combining of the two cultures.
 The woman represents the Indigenous peoples while the man represents the dance.
 The dance represents the relationship as one filled with love, respect, and chivalry, although not necessarily equality.